dummy-name-v/fivem-updater/README.md

 ./updater.exe -windows -o path
 ```

-- The platform flag is optional and will fallback to your OS ``(window/linux)``
+- The platform flag is optional and will fall back to your OS ``(window/linux)``
-- The out flag is optional and will fallback to the folder ``binaries`` in the current working directory
+- The out flag is optional and will fall back to the folder ``binaries`` in the current working directory